Ryokenka/devops-livecoding/README.md

    Runs Maven commands (`mvn clean verify`) to build and test the project.
 The `working-directory` option is specified to indicate the location of the `pom.xml` file.

 This workflow supports automated CI checks to ensure that changes to the codebase are tested consistently across `main` and `dev` branches and pull requests.

+---

+### For what purpose do we need to push docker images?

+Pushing Docker images to a registry centralizes storage and ensures consistent deployments across environments.
+It allows for version control, making rollbacks easy if needed.
+Integrating Docker images with CI/CD workflows streamlines builds and deployments by automating these steps.
+In microservices architectures, images enable independent scaling and updates of services.